 Community and Organizational Impact (main campus only)

-Community and Organizational Impact (COI) students take advanced courses that provide knowledge and skills to lead human services and governmental organizations, develop and evaluate social policies, develop grant and other funding applications, and advocate for change.
+Social and Organizational Impact (SOI) students take advanced courses that provide knowledge and skills to lead human services and governmental organizations, develop and evaluate social policies, develop grant and other funding applications, and advocate for change.
 While always a social worker, upon graduation these students may take positions with titles like policy analyst, grant writer, lobbyist, program evaluator, director, and coordinator.
-COI social workers collaborate with elected leaders, government officials, community leaders, nonprofits, and advocacy groups to improve well-being on the macro level.
+SOI social workers collaborate with elected leaders, government officials, community leaders, nonprofits, and advocacy groups to improve well-being on the macro level.

 - Knowledge and application of: